spree-contrib/spree_contact_us/README.md

 Visit your website and navigate to `/contact-us` to see the form in action.

+## ADD A CONVERISION CODE ON CONTACT SENT

+If you need to print a conversion code on contact sent, you can setup a spree preference for this.
+Just open a Rails console in your application and launch:

+    Spree::ContactUs::Config[:flash_message_on_contact_sent] = 'nothing special'

+Everything that is not an empty string will cause a flash[:contact_tracking] message to be created.
+Now, somewhere in your layout, you can add:

+    <% if flash[:contact_tracking] %>
+        put your conversion code here
+    <% end %>

+By default the preference has an empty string value so no flash will be created until you don't need it.

 ## ISSUES

 Please report any bugs or feature requests to the Github issues page @ https://github.com/jdutil/spree_contact_us/issues